ghbishal/nextjs-boilerplate/README.md

-# Next.js 13+ Boilerplate and Starter with Tailwind CSS 3.3 and TypeScript
+# Next.js 14+ Boilerplate and Starter with Tailwind CSS, next-intl, TypeScript

-🚀 Welcome to the Next.js Boilerplate and Starter, a powerful open-source template designed for scalable projects!
+🚀 Welcome to the Next.js Production Ready Boilerplate and Starter, a powerful open-source template designed for scalable projects!
 This resource is packed with features to help you craft high-performance, maintainable, and delightful applications.
-Harness the combined capabilities of App Router, Tailwind CSS, and TypeScript ⚡️, all meticulously crafted with a developer-first approach using Next.js, TypeScript, ESLint, and Prettier.
+Harness the combined capabilities of App Router, Tailwind CSS, and TypeScript ⚡️, all meticulously crafted with a developer-first approach using Next.js, TypeScript, ESLint, Husky, next-intl and Prettier.
 We've taken care of the heavy lifting so you can kick back, relax, and prepare to conquer the world with your extraordinary application! 🌍

 ## 📚 Features